Uniswap/smallocator/README.md

    ```http
    GET /balances
    ```

+   Requires a valid session ID in the `x-session-id` header.

    Returns balance information for all resource locks managed by this allocator.
 Example response:

    ```json
    {
      "balances": [